Grupo Albatros

 The Grupo Albatros (Albatross Group) is a special operations service of the Prefectura Naval Argentina.

+Duties

 Located in the province of Buenos Aires, it conducts river and maritime operations in the lakes and rivers and anything close to the coast line.

 In addition to Counter-Terrorist missions, they handle search and rescue and criminal responses.

+Gear

-The Albatros group uses specialized weapons and gear such as the Beretta 92 pistol, SIG SG550, IWI X95, FN FAL assault rifles, Heckler & Koch MP5 submachine gun, Franchi SPAS-15 combat shotgun and the SIG Sauer SSG 3000 sniper rifle.
+The Albatros group uses specialized weapons and gear such as: